zhengjunyao-work/arc24/docs/modeling/Iteration_18_submission_models.md

 Using a higher lora rank than 32 might give better results, but I still have to verify it.

 Use the bigger `max_seq_len` possible, because there will be long problems in the test set.
+I have found that I can use a `max_seq_len` of 10240 without any problem, and very little slowdown because each prompt is processed independently, so they are not padded.

 ## Results